gong-hao/V.A.R/articles/002-template-syntax/3-condition.md

-# How to Make a Condition in V.A.R
+# How to Make Conditions in V.A.R

 > Today you may understand the conditions, but tomorrow may not.